Motivate Construction Employees to Cement their Relationship with Your Organization

 Did you know that millennials contribute 34% of the nation’s workforce?
 This number is expected to grow to 50% by 2020.
 So, the challenge is to attract and retain the young and dynamic workforce that’s at your disposal.
-It’s a known fact that millennials like receiving feedback on a regular basis so that they can measure how their individual jobs are contributing to the organization as a whole.
+It’s a known fact that millennials like receiving feedback regularly so that they can measure how their individual jobs are contributing to the organization as a whole.
 Having an exhilarated and young team focused on a common goal, excellent communication, and robust relationships will help them to engage and transform the way your team operates over time.

 - Keeping a strong communication channel

 A lot of different things are happening every day on sites, and maintaining secure communication with workers is a challenge for higher management.
 While traditionally, construction site managers use a paper-laid chart to track progression switching to a digital application may help you not only track progress better but reward your employees on a more regular basis.
 You can make use of mobile apps to unite with your employees all the time from anywhere, successfully recognizing their hard work.

 - Reward them after a day of hard work

 Construction workers are exposed to all sorts of extreme temperatures.
 After a rough day at work, there is nothing more encouraging than recognizing this.
 Particularly rough days may deserve a team happy hour or dinner while on other days, you might want to reward them through the Ezzely app with points or encouraging words.